 These soft pumpkin dog treats were a happy mistake if I am being completely honest with you.
 I stumbled upon these types of treats when I attempted to make golden snitch cake pop bites for dogs.
-While the base itself turned out ok, in this case the golden part of the snitch, I had trouble getting the wings onto the base.
+While the base itself turned out ok, in this case, the golden part of the snitch, I had trouble getting the wings onto the base.
 Every time I tried, the treats would fall apart in my hand.
-I ended up scraping those and turned to making my Harry Potter dog biscuits instead.
+I ended up scrapping those and turned to make my Harry Potter dog biscuits instead.

 Soft Pumpkin Dog Treats: Pumpkin Cake Pop Bites for Puppers Step-by-Step